cchudzicki-ocw-testing/14.01-fall-2018/content/resources/lec-16-labor-and-capital.md

 Description
 -----------

 This lecture continues to explore factor markets, using minimum wage and the labor market as examples.
-See [Handout 16]({{< baseurl >}}/pages/lecture-notes) for relevant graphs for this lecture.
+See {{< resource_link e4635a41-3517-f55c-518f-491dae1f8f0a "Handout 16" >}} for relevant graphs for this lecture.

 **Instructor:** Prof. Jonathan Gruber